lacrypta/nomad-old/vips/vip-01.md

 The validator definition event's `.content` **MUST** be ES6-compliant.

+The `event` and `tagIndex` parameters are passed as pre-defined variables to the validator.

 Return values are interpreted as JavaScript booleans.
 Uncaught exceptions are considered `false` return values.